samuelmeuli/mini-diary/README.md

 4. Add your language shortcode to the `electronLanguages` array in [`package.json`](./package.json).
 5. Run the app in your language (see steps below) and make sure that the translations fit into the app (e.g. that they aren't too long for input fields).
 6. Submit a PR.
 Thanks for your help!

-## Development

-The application is built with Electron and React.
-To run or build the app yourself, you'll need to have Node.js and Yarn installed.

-### Running the app

-1. Clone this repository: `git clone REPO_URL`
-2. Navigate into the project directory: `cd mini-diary`
-3. Install the dependencies: `yarn`
-4. Run the app: `yarn start`

-### Building the app

-After cloning the repo and installing the dependencies, run `yarn build`.
-The packaged app can be found in the `dist` folder.